robper/solita-devacademy-spring-2024/README.md

 The data consists of bike stations and bike journeys, which start and end at a station.
 The data and 'assignment' is described provided here: [/db/Readme](https://github.com/robper/solita-devacademy-spring-2024/blob/master/db/README.md), or [here](https://github.com/solita/dev-academy-spring-2024-exercise).

-I have no affiliation with Solita, nor did i participate or send in this to their academy, I just wanted something to do.
+I have no affiliation with Solita, nor did i participate or send in this to their academy, I just wanted something to do and try Sveltekit.

 # Screenshots
 ![image](https://github.com/user-attachments/assets/cbe753b5-1a0f-44b8-ad21-c6eed543501e)